 Airborne particles are often called environmental allergens.

 Other common causes include overexposure to chemicals found in cosmetics, laundry detergents, household cleaning products, dyes, pesticides and sprays.

-1. Ensure access to clean moving air
+1. Expose yourself to clean moving air

-While it’s not always possible to remove the risk of hayfever and allergies, you can absolutely reduce your exposure to them by ensuring that you have moving air in your environment - particularly when you sleep.
+While it’s not always possible to remove the risk of hay fever and allergies, you can absolutely reduce your exposure to them by ensuring that you have moving air in your environment - particularly when you sleep.

-You’ll want to remove dust-causing culprits wherever possible, like carpets and heavy drapes, and that can include your pets.
+It's also a good idea to remove dust-causing culprits wherever possible, like carpets and heavy drapes, and that can include your pets.

-2. Try a Nasal Rinse
+2. Try a Nasal Rinse or Spray

 3. Use Heat and Steam